Abd0-998/CPTS-Notes-Writeups/Labs-Writeups/Footprinting_Skills_assessment/Footprinting-Easy.md

 - port 21 ftp : the banner revealed to us a important subdomain name : ftp.int.inlanefreight.htb
 - port 53 DNS : the service is bind which will help us to gain more info about the target network
 - port 2121 : the banner reveals the name of the server ceil’s FTP
-- The next step i used the given creds : ceil:qwer1234 to login into the FTP server :
+- The next step i used the given creds : ceil:q**** to login into the FTP server :

 ```
 $ftp 10.129.123.254 2121